knikolov2004/msia-423-nikolov/README.md

-I am part of the data science team at Spotify, currently working with the marketing team before the launch of our new ML curated playlists, which are themed for certain occasions (dinner, parties, work-outs, etc.).
+I am part of the data science team at Spotify, currently working with the marketing team before the launch of our new ML curated playlists, which are themed for certain occasions (dinner, parties, workouts, etc.).

 Our goal for this Q is to figure out a way to increase user engagement with the new product.
 Because of the team's successful and unorthodox methods